jsoych/team_project/README_Project_2.md

 - Contributor: Rehan Chaudhry

 **August 12,2024**
-- Description: Code to mount Google drive and deep learning approach for clasifiying X-ray images as pneumonia or normal was pused to repo.
+- Description: Code to mount Google drive and deep learning approach for clasifiying X-ray images as pneumonia or normal was pushed to repo.
 - Contributor: Nabeela Zafar

 **August 14,2024**